progrium/darwinkit/README.md

 **NEW**: See [progrium/topframe](https://github.com/progrium/topframe) for a more fully-featured standalone version!

-## Development Notes

-As far as we know, due to limitations of Go modules, we often need to add `replace` directives to our `go.mod` during development to work against a local checkout of some dependency (like qtalk).
-However, these should not be versioned, so for now we encourage you to use `git update-index --skip-worktree go.mod` on your checkout if you need to add `replace` directives.
-When updates need to be checked in, `git update-index --no-skip-worktree go.mod` can be used to reverse this on your local repo to commit changes and then re-enable.

 #### Generating wrappers

 Eventually we can generate most of the wrapper APIs using bridgesupport and/or doc schemas.
 However, the number of APIs